ALL OUR TEACHERS

 * are bilingual or trilingual.

 * are native Korean.

 I started teaching Korean to Asian workers as a volunteer teacher 20 years ago.
 I realized that I finally found my calling while I was teaching.
 I have taught more than 1,000 expats and foreigners through private lessons since I got certified as a professional Korean teacher from Korea Open University.
 I had many great experiences teaching foreign employees from various international companies such as JP Morgan, Aramco, Prudential Finance, LG Electronics, Scania, Barclays Bank, Standard Chartered Bank and so on.
 I also wrote columns about Korean language & culture on expats’ magazine "ELOQUENCE" in 2008 and 2009.
 Most of my students achieved their goal after they have learned Korean from me and I feel truly proud of them.
 If you know how to speak Korean, your life in Korea will be totally different.

-I studied Korean language as a second language at Sangmyung University.
+I studied Korean language as a second language at a university.
 I taught Korean language to foreign students who studied in Korea while I was at the university.
-I moved to Thailand in 2006 since I was offered to teach Korean to Thai students in a well-known school.
-While I was teaching in Thailand, I learned a lot about different cultures and how to teach Korean to foreigners, especially to students who haven’t learned Korean before.
+In 2010, I had a great opportunity to teach Korean at a well-known school in Vietnam.
+While I was teaching in Vietnam, I learned a lot about different cultures and how to teach Korean to foreigners, especially to students who haven’t learned Korean before.
 Now I am back to Korea and started one-on-one Korean teaching.
 Teaching many students in the classroom is also big joy but I must admit that one-on-one lesson is a better program for students and even for me because it gives the students a chance to completely absorb knowledge from the lesson.
 Try our home or online lesson and you will be able to communicate with Koreans within a year.